GamesDoneQuick/donation-tracker-toplevel/README.md

 ## Building the UI package (release mode)

-Simply run the build command in the `tracker_ui` directory:
+Simply run the build command in the `tracker` directory:
 ```yarn build```

 This does two things: